Search

 More than 20 states have expanded the federal background check system that closes the private sales loophole.
 This loophole lets private sellers sell guns to absolute strangers without conducting a background check.
 One in every five gun transfers occurring in the U.S. happens without a background check.

 By expanding background checks, we can help keep firearms away from individuals deemed a threat to themselves or others.
-It’s been a long road to get here — more than eight years.
-But we’re ready to work with the new Congress and Administration.
-Together, we can finally get Background Checks signed into law.
+Visit the Sandy Hook Promise Action Fund to get more information.